Last updated January 10th, 2019.

 Weak inward investment is often caused by internal issues depending on each specific country.
 These include political uncertainty in Thailand along with property bubble concerns in Vietnam and the Philippines.

-The report also says East Asian economies are vulnerable to higher interest rates and changes led by the U.S. Federal Reserve.
+The report also says East Asian economies are vulnerable to rising interest rates and changes led by the U.S. Federal Reserve.

 It clarifies that while government finances aren’t at risk from higher rates, households in more developed countries such as Thailand and Malaysia could possibly suffer.